 timedatectl set-local-rtc 0 --adjust-system-clock hwclock -w --utc

-Or, life hack: tell Windows OS that the timezone is in UTC and deal with Windows thinking it is 4am when I am at work.
-Since I only use Windows for an hour here and there each month it’s much easier.
+Or, life hack: I tell Windows OS that the timezone is UTC and deal with Windows thinking it is 4am when I am at work.
+Since I only use Windows for an hour here and there it’s much easier.
 (Not recommended: tell Windows to use UTC via advanced registry settings but still set a non-trivial time-zone.)

 Yes every time you boot into a new OS you must re-pair your bluetooth devices.

-Claudia Kang’s tip was the simplest I found that worked, and can get your mouse working with only about 10 minutes labour.
+Claudia Kang’s tip was the simplest I found that worked, and can get your mouse working with only about 10 minutes labour intermittently repeated when you need to re-pair a device because something stupid happened with bluetooth.

 See also Mario Olivio Flores’ explanation and more complicated workaround which avoids manual copying via